Crafting the Brain Story

 A Core Story for Alberta

-In 2010 the FrameWorks Initiative commissioned two experimental online surveys in Alberta.
-The surveys were designed to uncover existing values and cultural models surrounding early childhood development, mental health, and addiction in the minds of Albertans; the surveys also tested certain framing metaphors that had performed well when creating the Core Story of Brain Development for the U.S. context.
+In 2010 the FrameWorks Institute commissioned two experimental online surveys in Alberta.
+The surveys were designed to uncover existing values and cultural models surrounding early childhood development, mental health, and addiction in the minds of Albertans; the surveys also tested certain framing metaphors that had performed well when creating the core story of brain development for U.S. audiences.
 The findings of these surveys validated the efficacy of the core story for Alberta audiences.

 Testing Framing Metaphors

-Surveys tested a range of metaphors developed to communicate key principles of the early childhood development core story, to see how effective they were for Albertans.
+Surveys tested a range of metaphors developed to communicate key principles of the early childhood development core story to see how effective they were for Albertans.
 The primary metaphors tested explained a range of concepts related to brain development, as well as the related concepts of executive function and epigenetics.
-Because early research showed Albertans have a limited understanding of brain development, effective framing metaphors could help Albertans consider these issues more constructively, and determine which policies are needed.
+Because early research showed that Albertans have a limited understanding of brain development, effective framing metaphors could help Albertans consider these issues more constructively and determine which policies are needed.